savolai/Buggy-Calculator/README.md

 http://doc.qt.io/qt-5/qtwidgets-widgets-calculator-example.html

 Note that the crashes only work when compiled in debug mode.
-So the contents of the zip file in dist-debug directory should provide the desired functionality, as is, on Windows.
+The contents of the zip file in dist-debug directory should provide the desired functionality.
+As is, on Windows.

 SPOILER ALERT!
-If you want to explore and find all the 10 issues with the software yourself - not necessarily all bugs in a strict sense - do not scroll below this bicycle.
+Do not scroll below this bicycle if you want to explore and find all the 10 issues with the software yourself.
+They're not necessarily all bugs in a strict sense, mind you.

               ._